AI chatbots are leading some to psychosis

 The technology may be fueling delusions

 As AI chatbots like OpenAI's ChatGPT have become more mainstream, a troubling phenomenon has accompanied their rise: chatbot psychosis.
-Chatbots are known to sometimes push inaccurate information, affirm conspiracy theories and, in an extreme case, convince someone they are the next religious messiah.
+Chatbots are known to sometimes push inaccurate information, affirm conspiracy theories and, in one extreme case, convince someone they are the next religious messiah.
 And there are several instances of people developing severe obsessions and mental health problems as a result of talking to them.

 How is this happening?

-"The correspondence with generative AI chatbots such as ChatGPT is so realistic that one easily gets the impression that there's a real person at the other end," Soren Dinesen Ostergaard said at the Schizophrenia Bulletin.
+"The correspondence with generative AI chatbots such as ChatGPT is so realistic that one easily gets the impression that there's a real person at the other end," said Soren Dinesen Ostergaard at the Schizophrenia Bulletin.
 And chatbots have "tended to be sycophantic, agreeing with and flattering users," said The New York Times.
 They also "could hallucinate, generating ideas that weren't true but sounded plausible."

 The risk of psychosis is higher for those who are already vulnerable or struggling with mental health issues.
-Chatbots could be acting as "peer pressure," Dr. Ragy Girgis, a psychiatrist and researcher at Columbia University, said to Futurism.
+Chatbots could be acting as "peer pressure," said Dr. Ragy Girgis, a psychiatrist and researcher at Columbia University, to Futurism.

 Subscribe to The Week